Ypakuma/homework_data_structures/list/seq_list/README.md

 ## Sequential List
-#### These files include some sequential list's fundamental functionss.
+#### These files include some fundamental functions about sequential list.

 - SequentialListAdd
  - add a new element in a list's tail.